AST-Grounded Critic Loop for Documentation Maintenance¶

 - The model lacks pre-training exposure to the codebase's proprietary patterns — RAG helps but does not eliminate hallucination the critic cannot judge

 This is a technique, not a workflow.
-The orchestration layer — schedule triggers, push triggers, safe outputs, PR labelling — belongs to Continuous Documentation.
+The orchestration layer — schedule triggers, push triggers, safe outputs, PR labeling — belongs to Continuous Documentation.
 The technique replaces that workflow's generation step with a critic-guided loop instead of a single-shot LLM call.

 Drift-loop churn — stylistic rejection criteria make the generator oscillate between equivalent phrasings without converging.
-Cap iteration depth and escalate non-convergence (see Convergence Detection).
+Cap the iteration depth and escalate non-convergence (see Convergence Detection).

 Reported gains came from a LoRA-adapted small model — the same loop around a generic frontier model without domain adaptation may not reproduce DocSync's headline numbers.
 The architecture is separable from the parameter-count savings.